School Sports Provision

 Sport and PE at Lipson Vale

 Lipson Vale offers a wealth of sporting activities, both through PE lessons during the school day and a range of sporting activities during lunchtimes and after school.
-Organised activities include Skipping, Striking and Fielding Games, Invasion Games, Speed, Agility and Quickness drills, Circus skills, Board Games, Cross-Country Running, Multi-Skills, Football, Golf, Rowing, Cricket, Athletics, Bikeability and The Plymouth Schools’ Half Marathon Challenge.
+Organised activities include skipping, striking and fielding games, invasion games, speed, agility and quickness drills, circus skills, cross-country running, multi-skills, football, golf, rowing, cricket, athletics, Bikeability and The Plymouth Schools’ Half Marathon Challenge.

-Throughout the year children will receive some specialist sports teaching as part of their PE lessons and have access to a wide range of daily sporting clubs, both at lunchtime and after school.
+Throughout the year, children will receive some specialist sports teaching as part of their PE lessons and have access to a wide range of daily sporting clubs, both at lunchtime and after school.
 We will seek to improve the competitive skills of groups and individuals through competitive sport afternoons and sports day(s) as well as taking part in a wider range of Plymouth intra and inter competitions and events, organised through the Plymouth School Sports Partnership.
 For example: The Plymouth Schools’ Half Marathon Challenge.
 We also provide the opportunity for children to take part in an outdoor and Adventurous Residential trip in Key Stage 2.
 Swimming is coached at the Life Centre to children in Years 3 and 4 and consists of a concentrated block of lessons aimed at improving confidence and swimming technique.
-Each year we also enter two teams into the prestigious Junior Ten Tors event, with every child in Year 6 having experienced moorland navigational skills on Dartmoor.